 - Explain the difference between types of animals.

-- Determine which eating and care habits are the most healthy for students.
+- Determine which eating and care habits are the healthiest for students.

 - Distinguish between the three phases of matter and describe their properties.